 Kling

-Kling LipSync brings Kling's industry-leading human motion engine to audio-driven talking head generation, producing smooth, natural lip movements and facial expressions that rival OmniHuman at a lower price point.
-At 17 credits per job (fixed, regardless of audio length), it sits in the middle tier between OmniHuman's premium pricing and Pixverse's budget rate of 6 credits/second.
+Kling LipSync brings Kling's industry-leading human motion engine to audio-driven talking head generation, producing smooth, natural lip movements and facial expressions that rival OmniHuman with a lighter render.
+It charges per job rather than per second of audio, so render time stays predictable regardless of clip length — placing it in the middle tier between OmniHuman's premium quality and Pixverse Lipsync's per-second high-volume model.
 The architecture advantage: Kling LipSync is powered by the same engine that makes Kling 3.0 the best video model for human motion, meaning jaw movement, cheek deformation, and chin motion are anatomically accurate rather than approximated.

 Use a front-facing, well-lit portrait with a neutral, closed-mouth expression.
 The mouth should be clearly visible — no hands covering the chin, no scarves, and no extreme angles.
 Resolution matters: 512px minimum on the face area for clean lip animation.
 For AI-generated portraits (e.g., from Midjourney or FLUX.2), ensure the face is sharply rendered with no artifacts around the mouth or jawline.
 Blurry or low-resolution mouth areas produce lip movements that look "painted on" rather than natural.